 As a freelancer, you not only produce the work, but you also are your own bookkeeper and are responsible for following up with clients to make sure you get paid.
 Establishing an organized system for creating and following up on invoices can ensure you get paid promptly.
-A good invoicing system coupled with freelance contract creator will keep you from losing out on funds you are owed.
+A good invoicing system coupled with a freelance contract creator will keep you from losing out on funds you are owed.

 With so many people seeing the appeal of working for themselves, more and more are becoming freelancers.
 While it gives you a lot of freedom and earning potential, freelancing also means you have more responsibilities, particularly when it comes to handling money.
 By taking the time to understand your new challenges and obligations, you can effectively manage your finances and build a secure financial future.
 Read more about if you should use a tax software or accountant.